Many web users prefer to keep their browsing history secret and private - from loved ones, colleagues, even total strangers and advertising companies.

 Apple has included private browsing as a feature in macOS and iOS since way back in Safari 5.1 (in Mac OS X Lion) and iOS 5.

 The way private browsing works varies from browser to browser.
-We'll cover the popular Mac browsers one by one, but if you're using one of the more obscure ones, don't despair: just check the File > menu and look for mention of a private window or similar.
+We cover the four most popular Mac browsers individually, but if you're using one of the more obscure ones, don't despair: just check the File > menu and look for mention of a private window or similar.
 (Shift + Cmd + N often works too.)

 The key thing with private browsing mode(s) is that it can be applied to certain windows only, so be careful.
 The fact that you opened a private window doesn't mean you'll still be covered if you go back to an old window you had open before (or a new one you open without private browsing applied).